zdvsty/dizhou-flow.github.io/_pages/project1.md

 * Zhou, D., Wang, K. & Wang, M., Evolution of a non-equilibrium turbulent boundary layer on the tail cone of a body of revolution under strong adverse pressure gradient.
 (In preparation)

 * Zhou, D., Wang, K. & Wang, M., Large-Eddy simulation of an axisymmetric boundary layer on a body of revolution, AIAA 2020-2989.
 AIAA AVIATION 2020 FORUM, June 2020. [&nbsp;<a href="https://arc.aiaa.org/doi/abs/10.2514/6.2020-2989">DOI</a>&nbsp;]

+<b>Talks:</b>
+* Zhou, D., Large-Eddy simulation of an axisymmetric boundary layer on a body of revolution.
+AIAA AVIATION 2020 FORUM, June 2020. (virtual)

+* Zhou, D., Large-Eddy simulation of turbulent flow over a body of revolution.
+72nd Annual Meeting of the APS Division of Fluid Dynamics, Nov.
+2019, Seattle, Washington.